 When will you receive your search results?

-Once you have submitted your request you’ll receive the search results within 24 to 48 hours.
+Once you have submitted your request you’ll receive the search results within 5 business days.

 If you have questions, phone 867-667-5612.
 Phone toll free in Yukon 1-800-661-0408, extension 5612.
 You can also email firstname.lastname@example.org.